Yahweasel/libav.js/docs/API.md

 Further, `ff_copyout_frame_video_imagedata` does *not* convert the image format, so video frames must already be in RGBA (*not* RGB32!) format to use it.

+The `ff_copyout_frame_ptr` function is also available, and copies the frame into a separate `AVFrame` pointer, instead of actually copying out any data.
+This is a good compromise if you're building pipelines, e.g. decoding and then filtering, to avoid copying data back and forth when that data is just going back into libav.js.

 Metafunctions that use `ff_copyout_frame` internally, namely `ff_decode_multi` and `ff_filter_multi`, have a configuration option, `copyoutFrame`, to specify which version of `ff_copyout_frame` to use.
-It is a string option, accepting the following values: `"default", "video", "video_packed", "ImageData"`.
+It is a string option, accepting the following values: `"default", "video", "video_packed", "ImageData", "ptr"`.

 ### `ff_copyin_frame`